Taking Care of Us

 Join us as we explore the importance of addressing H. pylori for digestive health and disease prevention.

-This podcast was produced by Northern Arizona University’s Native American Cancer Prevention Program and hosted by Alexis Talayumptewa (Hopi), Eli Bigthumb (Navajo/Dine’)
+This podcast was produced by Northern Arizona University’s Native American Cancer Prevention Program and hosted by Alexis Talayumptewa (Hopi) and Eli Bigthumb (Navajo/Dine’).